 University church of Christ in Tampa, Florida

-After a busy day late in December when we popped in on a Wednesday night to visit the University church of Christ in Tampa, Florida.
-As we skimmed their picture board hoping to have one of those “It’s a small world after all” moments, it happened.
+After a busy day late in December, we popped in on a Wednesday night to visit the University church of Christ in Tampa, Florida.
+As we skimmed their picture board hoping to have one of those “It’s a small world after all” moments, it happened!
 “Hey!
 I know them!”
-We had forgotten that of the dozens of congregations in the area, some friends from the Northwest we’d spent some wonderful Thanksgivings with, Ross and Maddie Turner, both worshipped with this congregation while they attended Florida College and we had JUST kayaked with them among the many manatees in Fort Myers, and on the way back loudly sang Christmas songs with our own altered lyrics to match the manatee experience.
-We were glad to see their smiling faces on a board filled with this thriving family of God.
+We had forgotten that of the dozens of congregations in the area, some friends from the Northwest, Ross and Maddie Turner, whom we’d spent some wonderful Thanksgivings with, both worshiped with this congregation while they attended Florida College.
+In fact, we had just kayaked with them among the many manatees in Fort Myers, and on the way back had loudly sang familiar Christmas songs, creating our own altered lyrics to accommodate the manatees being a part of every carol.
+We were glad to see their smiling faces on the photo board filled with this thriving family of God.

-If you are reading this blog and you know little about the church of Christ, it might interest you to know that we help the poor in a way that is not as common.
-But this way we help the poor, we believe to be the most efficient, because it is the most Biblical.
+If you are reading this book and know little about the church of Christ, it might interest you to know that we help the poor in a way that is not very common in the denominational world, but we believe it to be the most loving and effective because it is the most biblical approach.
 I guess you could say the way we help the poor is more often about “rolling up our own sleeves” than it is paying someone else to roll up theirs.
-Here’s what I mean: You’ll see more families adopting children, or even entire sibling groups, or gift an adoptive family some funds to help them adopt, more often than you will see them pay an institution, such as an orphanage to house them.
+Here’s what I mean: You’ll see more families adopting children, or even entire sibling groups, or gifting an adoptive family some funds to help them adopt, rather than forming and funding an institution to house the fatherless and motherless.
+We don’t use a modern American business model as a pattern for helping the needy, but as outlined in the New Testament, we see ourselves more like a family with a mission to first take care of one another, then additionally we as individuals reach out to those souls outside the church in all kinds of ways: spiritually, emotionally and often, physically and financially.

-Also, since the New Testament church did not spend money on schools, gyms and such, neither do we.
-We still thoughtfully educate our children or have a good time together (like kayaking with the manatees), but we do things like that on our own dime, so that we actually have more funds for helping the spiritually and physically needy.
-So, for example, instead of creating another institution where children study math, English, science and history, we instead send funds to preachers around the world so that they can teach their communities what God says about preparing for eternity and staying in relationship with Him (and in the process prevent and solve, by the way, virtually every social problem a community can have through virtuous Christian living).
+Also, since the New Testament church did not spend money on business ventures, schools, gyms and such, neither do we.
+We still thoughtfully educate our children and have a good time together (like kayaking with the manatees), but we do things like that on our own dime, so that we actually have more pooled funds for the more biblical priorities of helping the spiritually needy through fulfilling the mission of the church to be “the pillar and support of the truth(1 Timothy 3:15).
+Instead of creating another institution where children study math, English, science and history, we instead send funds to preachers around the world so that they can teach their communities what God says about preparing for eternity and staying in relationship with Him.

-With reference to helping the poor, the divine pattern in the New Testament that obtains God’s favor is this: one congregation directly sending another congregation financial relief. than we see the more secular, money wasting model of paid staff outside of the preacher and occasionally, elders.
+With reference to helping the poor, the divine pattern in the New Testament that obtains God’s favor is this: one congregation directly sending another congregation financial relief, rather than what we see from the more secular, money-wasting model of costly, unnecessary red tape requiring a network of paid office workers and other staff.

 In the New Testament, we don’t see groups of churches creating bigger organizations to do their work, we just see Christians taking care of Christians.
 Individual members of the church of Christ can often be seen volunteering in all kinds of volunteer work within organizations that already exist within the world.
-We fight sex trafficking, domestic violence, poverty, homelessness, abortion, and any other social problem you could name --- with our own personal volunteer time and funds within outside organizations, without taking a single dollar out of the money collected by the church that could be spent changing someone’s eternity through the gospel being preached or to feed a brother or sister-in-Christ that is hungry.
-Certainly the funds within a church treasury is not the only good that Christians can accomplish with their monetary blessings in this life.
+We fight sex trafficking, domestic violence, poverty, homelessness, abortion, and any other social problem you could name — by volunteering our own personal time and funds, and without taking a single dollar out of the money collected by the church that could be spent changing someone’s eternity through the gospel being preached or to feed and clothe a brother or sister in need.
+What a Christian puts into the church treasury is only the beginning of the good they do with their blessings in this life.

-There is a feeling of vulnerability when we go face to face and eye to eye with the poor.
+There is sometimes a feeling of vulnerability when we go face to face and eye to eye with the poor.
 The hands-on approach of men like Steve Patton takes prayer and courage.
 Let’s be inspired!
-Let’s figure out today all the practicalities of just how we each are going to be more sacrificial in time and money in order to love better those God’s providence puts in our path.
+Let’s figure out today all the practicalities of just exactly how we are going to be more sacrificial in order to love better those whom God’s providence puts in our path.

 University church of Christ